psipred/merizo_search/README.md

 We recommend using conda as there is no official Faiss package on PyPI the time of writing.
 Unofficial packages are available; use these at your own risk.

+## Databases
+We provide pre-built Foldclass databases for domains in CATH 4.3 and all 365 million+ domains from TED.
+They can be obtained from [here](https://doi.org/10.5522/04/26348605).
+We recommend using our convenience script in this repository (`download_dbs.sh`) to download them.

 ## Usage

 Merizo-search supports the functionalities listed below: